zevenet/kube-nftlb/README.md

 `kube-nftlb` is a Kubernetes Daemonset able to communicate the Kubernetes API Server, based on a Debian Buster image with [`nftlb`](https://github.com/zevenet/nftlb) installed.

 It can request information from the API Server such as new, updated or deleted Services/Endpoints, and make rules in `nftables` accordingly.

+## Features 🌟

+- ✅ `nftables` backend, the new packet classification framework that replaces the existing {ip,ip6,arp,eb}_tables infrastructure.
+- ✅ Support for Services and Endpoints.
+- ✅ Annotations can be used to configure Services.
+- ✅ Functional and performance tests.
+- ⏹ _(Coming soon)_ Support for Network Policies.

 ## Prerequisites 📋